Types of Kidney Stones

 There are four main types of kidney stones.

-Nearly 80 out of 100 kidney stones (80%) are made of calcium compounds, especially calcium oxalate.1 Calcium phosphate and other minerals also may be present.
+Most kidney stones are made of calcium compounds, especially calcium oxalate.
+Calcium phosphate and other minerals also may be present.
 Conditions that cause high calcium levels in the body, such as hyperparathyroidism, increase the risk of calcium stones.
 High levels of oxalate also increase the risk for calcium stones.

 Certain medicines may prevent calcium stones.